 - Surall, Frank, 2003.
 Juden und Christen—Toleranz in neuer Perspektive: der Denkweg Franz Rosenzweigs in seiner Bezügen zu Lessing, Harnack, Baeck und Rosenstock-Huessy, Chr.
 Kaiser: Güterloher.

 - Theunissen, Michael, 1984.
 The Other: Studies in the Social Ontology of Husserl, Heidegger, Sartre, and Buber, trans.
-Christopher Macann, Cambridge, Massachusetts: MIT Press.
+Christopher Macann, Cambridge, MA: MIT Press.

 - Ward, Graham, 1995.
 Barth, Derrida and the Language of Theology, Cambridge: Cambridge University Press.